Structure, Functionality, and Bioceramics - Design Principles for High Performance

 Args:

-alpha (float): Conversion rate (0-1)
+alpha (float): Conversion (0-1)

 k (float): Rate constant [s⁻¹]

-t (float): time [s]
+t (float): Time [s]

 Returns: